docrostov/kol-ts-starter/README.md

 Prettier is a tool that automatically formats your code.
 It helps make it look consistent and more readable.
 It's especially nice to have for projects with multiple contributors, because that way code looks more consistent between multiple authors.

 The `prettierrc.js` file specifies the [options](https://prettier.io/docs/en/options.html) of how you want your code formatted.
 In other words, as the project owner, you can dictate how you want the source code to look.
 Don't waste your time telling contributors what to do.
 Write in this file, `useTabs: true` or `tabWidth: 4` for non-default settings.
-If you have a GitHub workflow, you can ensure that it always runs eslint and prettier.
+If you have a GitHub workflow, you can ensure that it always runs ESLint and Prettier.

 The `.prettierignore` file, like the `.eslintignore` file specifies what kinds of files to skip code formatting.